youwol/py-youwol-configs/README.md

 # Couple of examples of py-youwol configuration

-This repo gather typical use of py-youwol configuration, they are located at the root of the repo.
+This repo gather typical examples of py-youwol configuration, they are located at the root of the repo.

 *  [empty_config.py](empty_config.py): illustrates empty (initial) configuration.